 The Reference Model identifies some high-level activities which are judged important to the data management related to automated translation, and which should therefore be subject to data interoperability recommendations.
 This set of activities are not intended to be fully comprehensive, as many variations of these process chains will potentially use automated translation, however they are sufficient to highlighting the main interoperability issues to be addressed.

+@@please, change “Trans QA” to “LQA”, or “Linguistic QA”.

 Interoperability Requirement Recommendations

 These requirement recommendations focus on the data management lifecycles identified in the reference model.
 They should be complemented by additional inoperability recommendation on the services required to implement these activities.